enthalpy change page header image

 Bond breaking and formation- Bond enthalpy

 The bonds between atoms in molecules are a source of stored potential energy.
 To break a chemical bond you have to supply energy, that is bond breaking is an endothermic process.
-However when chemical bonds are formed energy is released, usually as heat.
+However when the same chemical bonds are formed energy is released, usually as heat, that is bond formation is an exothermic process.

-The image opposite shows a molecule of carbon tetrachloride (CCl4).
-This small molecule contains 4 C-Cl covalent bonds.
-The bond enthalpy is the amount of energy required to break chemical bonds.
-The stronger the bond the more energy is required to break it or the more energy will be released when it forms.
+The image opposite shows a small molecule of carbon tetrachloride (CCl4).
+This small molecule contains 4 C-Cl covalent bonds, now the bond enthalpy is the amount of energy required to break chemical bonds and in the case of the C-Cl bond it is 336kJmol-1 and this same amount of energy will be released when 1 mole of C-Cl bonds are formed.
+The stronger the bond the more energy is required to break it and the more energy will be released when it forms.

 Bond enthalpy

-The bond enthalpy for a diatomic molecule, also called the bond dissociation enthalpy is the enthalpy change for the following process:
+The bond enthalpy for a diatomic molecule which is also often called the bond dissociation enthalpy is the enthalpy change for the following process where all the species are in the gaseous state:

-The energy required to break a particular covalent bond in an element such as hydrogen, oxygen or nitrogen is shown below.
+The energy required to break a particular covalent bond in an element such as hydrogen, oxygen or nitrogen are shown below:

 Mean bond enthalpies